systeminit/si/app/docs/src/how-tos/aws-lambda.md

 Add an `AWS IAM Policy Statement` within the `Lambda Trust Policy` AWS IAM Role frame.

-Set the component name to `LambdaTrustPolicyStatement`.
+Set the Component name to `LambdaTrustPolicyStatement`.

 Set the `Effect` to `Allow`.